letzya/tyk-docs/tyk-docs/content/api-management/graphql.md

 {{< note success >}}
 Note

-In v4.0 subgraphs will be set to **Internal** by default.
+In v4.0, subgraphs will be set to **Internal** by default.

 {{< /note >}}

-4. Once you have configured all the options click Save.
+4. Once you have configured all the options, click Save.
 The subgraph is now visible in the list of APIs.
 {{< img src="/img/dashboard/graphql/subgraph-api-listing.png" alt="Subgraph API listing" >}}

-#### Creating a supergraph via the Dasboard UI
+#### Creating a supergraph via the Dashboard UI
 1. Log in to the Dashboard and go to APIs > Add New API > Federation > Supergraph.
 {{< img src="/img/dashboard/graphql/add-supergraph-api.png" alt="Add supergraph API" >}}

-2. In the Details section select all the subgraphs that will be included in your supergraph.
+2. In the Details section, select all the subgraphs that will be included in your supergraph.
 {{< img src="/img/dashboard/graphql/select-subgraphs.png" alt="Select subgraphs" >}}

 3. Go to Configure API and configure your supergraph just as you would any other API in Tyk.
-4. Once you configure all the options click Save.
+4. Once you configure all the options, click Save.
 The supergraph is now available in your list of APIs.
 {{< img src="/img/dashboard/graphql/supergraph-api-listing.png" alt="Supergraph API listing" >}}

 #### Defining Headers